You may wish to see an introductory page with a map first.

 XIXth century view of the fortress

 Similar to what occurred on other islands, the Ottomans occupied the area protected by the walls around the fortress.
-The Greeks, who constituted the majority of the population, lived outside the fortified town.
+Most of the Greeks lived outside the fortified town.

 (left) XXth century inscription; (centre) Ottoman tombs; (right) Ottoman relief